Prostate Cancer Specialist

 - Blood in the urine (hematuria)

-Many conditions can cause these symptoms, so if you have any of them, make an appointment for a diagnosis right away.
+Many conditions can cause these symptoms, so if you have any of them, make an appointment for a diagnosis immediately.

 It would be best if you started to have prostate cancer screenings around the age of 40 to check for enlargement and other signs.
 In addition to a digital rectal exam (DRE), the team at Urology of Greater Atlanta also uses a prostate-specific antigen (PSA) and the Gleason scale to evaluate your chances of having cancer.